ssbc/docs/patchwork-user-profiles.md

 **Undesired outcomes, problems, and characteristics**

  - Online participation requires savvy, and can make me look/feel foolish on a global stage
+ - It's hard to have positive interactions on Facebook
+ - The content curated by personal relations (friends, family) is self-involved (selfies), polarizing, or uninteresting, and I tend to avoid interactions (eg by muting)
  - Everything I do feels permanent and public, and this makes me self-conscious
  - Advertisers and big-data companies collect my private information
  - Websites are one-size-fits-all, and can be slow to address feedback